experimentalpolitics/immigration/material/design.md

 ### Instructions for participants

 - **Treatment 1 = choice**
-    - In the following section, we are going to show you a random tweet drawn from the accounts of several large news organizations.
+    - In the following section, we are going to show you a random tweet drawn from the accounts of two large news organizations.
 You can choose from which Twitter account the random tweet will be drawn.
 Afterwards, we are going to ask you some questions about the content of the news story.
     - **[choice]** _(randomize order)_ From which Twitter account would you like to view a random tweet?

         1. Fox News